Chubek/mdcodices/http-long-but-brief.md

-# HTTP, Web and Application Layer Protocols: Long, but Brief
+# HTTP, Web and Application Layer Protocols: Long, but Brief --- A Markdown Codex by Honorable Charlse Foster Kane, Phd, Md, DDS

 Use this menu to navigate to each section.
 It is not guaranteed that the sections will be self-contained..